sherlifelix/blog/_posts/2019-07-05-top-5-countries-with-most-number-of-vegetarians.md

 keywords: >-
   Vegetarians , Countries with most number of vegetarians , Where do people eat veg food the most
+description: Food habits of most people are mostly influenced by their culture and the ...
+main: true
 ---

 Food habits of most people are mostly influenced by their culture and the country they grew up in.
 So it’s likely that a person in general becomes a vegetarian or non-vegetarian by birth in most cases.
 However, with vegan food gaining popularity, lot of people are becoming vegetarians by choice too.
 Here is a list of top 5 countries with the highest percentage of vegetarians as part of the overall population of the country.